 The IRS recognizes different types of private foundations: private foundations and private operating foundations.
 Although the IRS uses a number of criteria to distinguish between the two, in practice, the key differences between a private nonoperating foundation and a private operating foundation are how they distribute their income or conduct activities:

-- A private foundation may grant funds to other tax-exempt charitable organizations.
+- A private foundation might grant funds to other tax-exempt charitable organizations.
 It accomplishes its exempt purpose by grant-making to other organizations.
 These foundations often do not directly perform any charitable programs or services other than grant-making.

-- A private operating foundation distributes funds to its own programs that exist for charitable purposes.
+- A private operating foundation might distribute funds to its own programs that exist for charitable purposes.
 It devotes most of its resources to the active conduct of its exempt activities.
 These organizations are called private operating foundations because they are private foundations that actively conduct their own charitable, educational, or other exempt programs and activities.
 Examples of operating foundations include museums, zoos, research facilities, libraries, etc. Also, it is important to note that to qualify as operating, the foundation must satisfy an income test and one of three additional tests set forth by the IRS.

 Private Foundation Restrictions